Q: Who is entitled to family and medical leave?

 Q: What if I have a family member in the military?

-A: Under the National Defense Authorization Act of 2008 (NDAA) eligible employees are entitled to FMLA leave due to a "qualifying exigency" arising out of the employee's spouse, child or parent's active duty in the armed services.
+A: Under the National Defense Authorization Acts of 2008 (NDAA) and 2010, eligible employees are entitled to FMLA leave due to a "qualifying exigency" arising out of the employee's spouse, child or parent's active duty in the armed services.
 Covered active duty requires deployment to a foreign country.
 Examples of qualifying exigencies are short-notice deployments, military events, financial and legal arrangements, rest and recuperation, and post-deployment activities.
 Eligible employees are also entitled to take leave to care for a covered service member or recent veteran with a serious injury or illness if the employee is the service member's spouse, son, daughter, parent or next of kin.
 Next of kin means the nearest blood relative other than the spouse, son, daughter or parent of the covered service member or recent veteran.
 Leave to care for a recent veteran is covered if the veteran was in the service within the last five years and was injured in the line of duty or had a preexisting condition aggravated in the line of duty.

 Q: How much leave may I take?